fraunhofer-iem/move-kpi-system/kpis/External Supply Performance/Number_of_certificates.md

 # Number of certificates

 ## Description
-We measure the number of certificates that are issued for sustainability.
+Various organizations award sustainability certificates to companies.
+The number of these certificates allows statements to be made about the sustainability of the company.

 ## Calculation
 `Number of certificates`